Starting a new contract is always exciting. It’s not just the promise of more money; it’s the chance to learn and get involved with a new project.

 Don’t slack in the onboarding process

-The more contracts you work, the more dialed in your own personal process will become, but hopefully this can serve as a good jumping off point to ensure your next contract goes as smoothly as possible.
+The more contracts you work, the more dialed in your process will become, but hopefully this can serve as a good jumping off point to ensure your next contract goes smoothly

 If you’ve digested these freelance web developer tips and you’re looking to land your next contract, we can help.
 Here at Gun, we specialize in matching web developers with clients that will make both parties happy.